lucasjfsmith/nosql-challenge/README.md

 * Update missing values for new restaurant
 * Remove restaurants from Dover
 * Update select data types for future analysis

+## Part 3: Exploratory Analysis
+* Find which establishments have a hygiene score equal to 20
+* Find which establishments in London have a RatingValue greater than or equal to 4
+* Find the top 5 establishments with a RatingValue rating value of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"
+* Find how many establishments in each Local Authority area have a hygiene score of 0